Somewhere in Eastern Nigeria, 16th of June, 1968

 “Chicken shit,” he spat in Hausa.

 “Why don’t you shoot?”
-He cocked his head, dark eyes staring back at me like I was already a dead man.
+He cocked his head, dark eyes sizing me up, staring as if I were already a dead man.

 “I will kill you today,” I said in Igbo.
 Why didn’t I say the words in his language?
 Was that even a question?
 Even in the midst of my idiotic boldness, a fierce sense of self-preservation still burned bright.
 I wanted him dead and not the other way round.